STRINGSTRING

 Score

 TP53Cellular tumor antigen p53; Acts as a tumor suppressor in many tumor types; induces growth arrest or apoptosis depending on the physiological circumstances and cell type.
 Involved in cell cycle regulation as a trans-activator that acts to negatively regulate cell division by controlling a set of genes required for this process.
 One of the activated genes is an inhibitor of cyclin-dependent kinases.
 Apoptosis induction seems to be mediated either by stimulation of BAX and FAS antigen expression, or by repression of Bcl-2 expression.
-In cooperation with mitochondrial PPIF is involved in [...]
+Its pro-apoptotic activity is activated via its intera [...]
 (393 aa)

 Predicted Functional Partners: